Applied causality to infer protein dynamics and kinetics: Results

 \subsection{Quantification of the Timescales Spanned by AF2 Evaluated at Different MSA Depths}

 From Figure \ref{fig:span}a, it is clear that, at least for two sequences (e.g., 1Q9P and 4Z4X), the ensembles predicted from an MSA depth of 8 in AF2 structure generation yields an ensemble spanning the space of at least the slowest LE4PD mode, when measured using the fractional variance of that mode.
-However, it is highly questionable to assume that the dynamics and kinetics of the entire protein's motions will match just because the variance is approximately the same between projected AF2 and MD ensembles.
-Thus, we quantify here how closely the residue-residue autocorrelation functions match between the AF2 and MD ensembles to determine more rigorously the timescales of the generated ensembles' dynamics.
+However, assuming that the dynamics and kinetics of the entire protein will match just because the variance is approximately the same between projected AF2 and MD ensembles is questionable.
+So, we quantify how closely the residue-residue ACFs match between the AF2 and MD ensembles to determine rigorously the timescales of the ML ensembles' dynamics.